 In December 2006, in connection with the execution of the license and collaboration agreement, the Company entered into a stock purchase agreement with Merck.
 Pursuant to such stock purchase agreement, the Company issued and sold to Merck 1,818,182 shares of the Company's common stock for a price of \$5.50 per share resulting in aggregate gross proceeds of \$10.0 million.

-In May 2008, under the Company's collaboration with Merck, a preclinical milestone was achieved with one of its novel TLR9 agonists used as an adjuvant in cancer vaccines.
-As a result, the Company recognized \$1.0 million of milestone revenue in 2008.
+In 2008, the Company recognized \$1.0 million of milestone revenue that it received from Merck relating to achieving a preclinical milestone with one of its TLR9 agonists used as an adjuvant in cancer vaccines.

 (11) Stock-Based Compensation